 Parents have the right to receive and request information on the qualifications of their child's teacher.
 If you have questions or want more information please contact school administration or view Aspire.
 Bridge Elementary employs individuals holding LEA-specific educator licenses, license areas, or endorsements in accordance with Utah Administrative Code R277-301-7.
 Additional information on educator licensing can be found at: https://cactus.schools.utah.gov/PersonSearch.

-100% 0f all Bridge teachers are all licensed by USBE.
+100% of all Bridge teachers are licensed by USBE.
 This is the breakdown of license percentages:

 The following designations or levels apply to educator licenses, license areas (i.e.-elementary, secondary, special education), and content endorsements (i.e.-mathematics, music, Spanish, social studies):

-·Associate: The educator is currently completing an educator preparation program, but has not yet completed all requirements for a Professional Educator License, license area, or endorsement.
+Associate: The educator is currently completing an educator preparation program, but has not yet completed all requirements for a Professional Educator License, license area, or endorsement.
 The educator is enrolled in a university-based or Local Education Agency (LEA)-based program.
-When the educator completes the program, they will have a professional level.
+When the educator completes the program, they will have a professional level license.

-LEA-Specific: The educator has not completed an educator preparation and is not currently enrolled in one, or is enrolled yet has not completed the required PRAXIS exams.
+LEA-Specific: The educator has not completed an educator preparation but is currently enrolled in one but has not completed the required PRAXIS exams.
 The LEA Specific is available for all License Areas.
-Only SPED (Special Education and Preschool Special Education) have the one-year only restriction, otherwise, the LEA can specify their educator for up to three years.